Does bleach kill cockroaches? (Surprising answer inside)

 Household bleach can either be in liquid or powdered form.

-Bleaching powder or chlorinated lime appears as white powder while sodium hypochlorite is a dilute solution in water with greenish yellow color.
+Bleaching powder or chlorinated lime appears as white powder while sodium hypochlorite is a dilute solution in water with greenish-yellow color.
 Bleach leaves a strong and unpleasant chemical odor that lingers for a while.

 Can bleach kill cockroaches?